durandaltheta/cpp_template_workshop/README.md

 > and Writing, Attention to Detail, Spotting Differences.

 ### What is expected of participants
 Each participant will be expected to get a series of unit tests passing on a (remote) branch.
 The `main` branch of this code repository contains all the unit tests in `tst/`, so create your branch off of `main` with `git clone --recurse-submodules git@github.com:durandaltheta/cpp_template_workshop_2023.git && git checkout -b your_branch_name && git push --set-upstream origin your_branch_name`.

+NOTE: as implied by the `git` argument `--recurse-submodules`, this repo uses submodules, so clones of this repo will always require `--recurse-submodules` argument if you want unit tests to work :D

 This repository has github actions setup to automatically build and run unit tests on each branch.
 Therefore, no local editor and tooling is technically necessary, you can simply edit your branch in the browser and commit most of the time and see the results.
 It will probably be faster to develop, build and test locally though.